 Medicaid is a critical government benefit for all parents caring for an adult child (over 18) because it offers financial assistance beyond medical treatment and dental work.

-• Medicaid funds day programs for adults with special needs in many states.
-The yellow bus might stop picking up your child daily to take them to a public school once they surpass their 21st birthday.
+- Medicaid funds day programs for adults with special needs in many states.
+Once your child reaches 21, the yellow bus might stop picking them up daily to take them to a public school.

 SSI recipients automatically qualify for Medicaid, so apply for this benefit first.
 Ensure you do not jeopardize eligibility by holding more than $2,000 in countable resources and establishing a special needs trust.